Sunidhi Chauhan shares first photo of her son in an adorable post

-Ace singer Sunidhi Chauhan shared the first click of her son on Sunday.
+Singer Sunidhi Chauhan shared the first click of her son on Sunday.
 She introduced her firstborn to the world with an Instagram post.
 The caption of the click read, “Ready for my first gig as a Mom!”
 In the picture, we see Sunidhi holding her five-month-old son as he looks straight into the camera.

 Sunidhi’s adorable click with her son has left her fans and followers excited.
 Several celebs also posted their happy comments and messages on the photo.
 “Aww!
 This is so cute and so cool.
 Teg and momma, full on swag!!” commented Shreya Ghoshal, while Neeti Mohan wrote: “Mommy is ready and so is the little baby.
 Love!”
 Others including Akriti Kakar, Harshdeep Kaur and Salim Merchant have commented on the click.